-“Class of 2017: you’ve graduated.
+“So…you’ve graduated!
 Congratulations!
 This is kind of terrifying, right?
 Well, we’d argue yes and no, and here’s why: You’re about to come into this really dynamic place in your life where everything that you have known is taken away from you…and you get to take that first step.

 But that’s the hard part — that first step, when you have to demonstrate that you have this creativity, this ability.
 It’s hard in the beginning, but it’s important to honor that process.
 Have the tenacity to stick out the beginnings of things, and everything else will fall into place.

 From where you’re sitting, you have two choices: coast and do nothing, or try things.
 Maybe some things will fail, maybe some things will succeed…but if you don’t try, you’ll never find the things that work.
 If you hang around waiting for the right answer, you’re going to be waiting all your life, so the best thing you can do is make decisions.
 You have to start, but youdon’t have to have a refined goal; just get out there, start, and see where it takes you.